-*** NOTE: Kaffeeklatsch is not currently accepting submissions***
+*** NOTE: Kaffeeklatsch is closed, and is no longer accepting submissions ***

 Please submit no more than 6 pieces of poetry, no more than 6 images, or a preliminary piece of non-fiction not exceeding 2000 words.

 Although the best way of gauging what kind of thing we’re likely to publish is looking at the magazine, you may also be interested to know that we really do like poetry that shows a novel awareness of the relationship between content and form (in its widest sense: everything from sentence-length to frequency of repetition to authorial intrusion).
 This is, we know, far from a definitive position, but it should show that we are open to – indeed, determined for – the whole range of styles and forms, and the subject-matter and content only stylistic and formal innovation can create.
 It’s worth noting that this interest in form has inspired a fascination in what has been called ‘prose-poety’; essentially, poetry without linebreaks.
 We’re happy to define poetry as any text in which decisions such as the presence of linebreaks or notcontributes to the meaning of the text.
 For a clearer idea of our conception of poetry, please see our manifesto.